-While New Jersey law provides that the marital asset distribution should be considered “equal,” it allows for unequal distribution based on other relevant factors.
+While state law provides that the marital property distribution should be considered “equal,” it allows for unequal distribution based on other relevant factors.
 One such factor centers around the relative contributions made by each spouse to the marital assets.
 Each party’s individual financial circumstances may also be considered in that if one spouse has greater demonstrable need they may receive more than 50% of the marital assets.

-New Jersey statutes also allow for a larger award to one spouse when it is found the other spouse intentionally dissipated, depleted or destroyed marital assets within two years of the divorce filing.
-New Jersey also employs a provision which allows the court to consider other factors not specifically noted in order to ensure a truly equitable distribution.
-Adultery is generally not considered during the division of marital assets unless the act included dissipation of those assets.
+State statutes also allow for a larger award to one spouse when it is found the other spouse intentionally dissipated, depleted or destroyed marital assets within two years of the divorce filing.
+Short Hills also employs a provision which allows the court to consider other factors not specifically noted in order to ensure a truly equitable distribution.
+Adultery is generally not considered during the division of marital property unless the act included dissipation of those assets.

 When dividing marital assets, the court may consider any number of factors, including the following:

 While marital misconduct in and of itself does not result in “punishment” by the court, if one spouse is shown to have dissipated marital property during the marriage, then the judge could award the other spouse a larger portion of the marital assets.
 This could happen if one spouse wasted marital assets through an activity such as gambling, drug use or excessive shopping.
 In certain cases, if the judge finds one spouse’s behavior particularly shocking or egregious, then the other spouse could be awarded a much larger portion of the marital assets (as an example, if one spouse attempted to murder the other).